Years and years ago, in elementary art class, we were learning about shades of colors.

 I wasn't, but I do believe she thinks I was.

-This whole thing come to mind today as I was asking J for app colors and he answered, "Royal Purple."
+This whole thing come to mind today as I was asking Jonathan for app colors and he answered, "Royal Purple."

 Cue record player needle screech sound.